Bhagavad Gita Chapter 5 Verse 8 Meaning

 Available in 16 languages

-This verse from Chapter 5 of the Bhagavad Gita highlights a practical insight: I do nothing at all," thus would the harmonized knower of Truth think, seeing, hearing, touching, smelling, eating, going, sleeping, and breathing.
+This verse carries the weight of lived truth.
+I do nothing at all," thus would the harmonized knower of Truth think, seeing, hearing, touching, smelling, eating, going, sleeping, and breathing.
+In the context of finding true renunciation through inner detachment while remaining engaged in the world, these words illuminate the principle of liberation from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team